Agent Discovery & Design

 What exactly gets built?

 We translate everything into build contracts.
 System prompts, tool definitions, data schemas, guardrail enforcement.
 Precise enough that an engineer or coding agent can build without guessing at intent.
-Produces: build-ready contracts — system prompts, schemas, tool definitions, guardrail rules.
+Produces: build-ready contracts including system prompts, schemas, tool definitions, and guardrail rules.

 6 sections